alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 ```

 If we throw away `first`, the earlier call still does not change the later answer.
 The next call is still `6`.

+That is why the earlier examples could let the surrounding monad decide how and whether the function is called. `List` can apply the function to many values. `Maybe` can skip it. `Result` can stop after an error.
+For pure functions, that stays compatible with composition because only the returned value matters.

 An effect, in this article, is an operation whose interaction with the outside world is part of what the program does: printing text, reading a file, writing data, or calling an API.